If you’re playing a game of foosball with your friends, these are the foosball rules you need to know.

 Out of Play

-The ball must then be served again by the team that was scored on last.
+- The out of play ball must be re-served by the team that served last.

 - A pinned ball must touch at least two other players before advancing to the 3-man rod.
 (This applies to a ball pinned against the playing surface or wall).